 Key Email Metrics

-Email analytics give you detailed insight into how your customers are viewing and responding to your email marketing strategy.
+Email analytics give you detailed insight into how your customers are viewing and responding to your email marketing strategy in The Woodlands.
 Monitoring your unique open rate, bounce rate, click through rate, unsubscribe rate, and conversion rate will help to determine your email marketing success.

 The unique open rate tells marketers what percentage of people who received an email actually opened it.
 In order to find out the percentage of people who actually received the email you have to subtract the number of bounced or non-delivered emails from your entire list and then divide that number into the number of emails opened.
 The formula is: